MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-migrate-file-server.md

       Restore-AppServiceStamp -FilePath <local secrets file> -OverrideContentShare <new file share location> -CoreBackupFilePath <filepath>
       ```
       1. A prompt will appear to confirm the key values, **verify** and **press ENTER** to continue, or close the PowerShell session to cancel.
-1. Once the cmdlet has finished, all worker instances from custom worker tiers will be removed, and then added back via the next PowerSHell script
+1. Once the cmdlet has finished, all worker instances from custom worker tiers will be removed, and then added back via the next PowerShell script
 1. In the same administrative PowerShell session or a new Administrative PowerShell session, run:
       ```powershell
       Restore-AppServiceRoles